 Exactly what is flaxseed and why is it so important?
-Flaxseed, rich in fiber and Omega-3 fatty acids, is considered by many to be a wonder food that may reduce risk of serious health problems, including diabetes, liver disease, cancer, stroke, heart disease and depression.
+Flaxseed, rich in fiber and Omega-3 fatty acids, is considered by many to be a wonder food that may reduce the risk of serious health problems, including diabetes, liver disease, cancer, stroke, heart disease, and depression.

 How to Grow Flaxseed Plants

 Growing flaxseed on a commercial level can be a complicated process, but planting flax from seed in your garden is easier than you may think.
 In fact, you’ve likely grown its wildflower cousins, blue flax and scarlet flax before, or know someone who has.

 Common flax, like its cousins, is a cool-season plant, and the seeds should be planted as soon as the ground can be worked in spring.
 A late frost won’t usually harm the plants once they emerge, as seedlings with at least two leaves can tolerate temperatures as low as 28 F. (-2 C.).

 Look for a sunny, sheltered planting site when planting flax from seed.
 Although flax will adapt to most well-drained soil types, rich soil is optimum.
 Dig in a generous amount of compost, manure, or other organic matter, especially if your soil is poor.